 - Front office work (answering phones, processing paperwork, scheduling appointments)

-How does one become a veterinary assistant?
+How to become a veterinary assistant

 While a high school diploma is a must for those interested in pursuing a career as a veterinary assistant, furthering your education with a NAVTA-approved career program can help you learn skills relevant for working closely with animals.
 While Veterinary Assistants are not required to be a graduate of a NAVTA-approved veterinary assistant school, based on a recent employer survey, 87% of Veterinary practices are more likely to hire a graduate of a NAVTA-approved veterinary assistant program.*